 Please share this:

 The team at Hexany Audio has worked on franchises like Assassin’s Creed, League of Legends, Call of Duty, Overwatch, Blade Runner, Jurassic World, and many more.
-At the time of writing, they have positions open for a Sound Designer, Assistant Sound Designer and Intern.
-See the currently open positions here, and learn more about the company here
+See their currently open positions here, and learn more about the company here

 Succeed in sound: